 Ryokan stays often include one or two meals.
 Not here, but also the price was rather low for this type of accommodation, so that’s totally fine.

 Best Place to Eat

 Let’s face it, Takayama is a very touristy place so eateries of all kinds are plenty.

 Although it’s not a Takayama special, I opted for a Gyoza dinner.
-Gyoza is a half-moon-shaped dumpling, stuffed with all you can think of: Beef, pork, seafood, and, of course, all kinds of vegetables.
-Then they are either steamed or fried – and just so yummy.
+Gyoza is a half-moon-shaped dumpling, stuffed with all you can think of.
+You can choose from beef, pork, seafood, and, of course, all kinds of vegetables.
+Whether steamed or fried – Gyoza are just so yummy.

 Takayama’s best Gyoza place is Hida Takayama Gyoza Sohonzan – you’ll find it on the map below.